Participating in the Parish's Ministry

 Soup Kitchen/Dew Drop Inn

-On the 3rd Thursday of each month 4 to 6 volunteers from St. Stephen’s serve lunch at the Dew Drop Inn (St. Andrew’s Roman Catholic Church, Red River Rd. at Algoma St.); contact the Soup Kitchen Coordinator to help.
+On the 3rd Thursday, 4 to 6 volunteers from St. Stephen’s serve lunch at the Dew Drop Inn (St. Andrew’s Roman Catholic Church, Red River Rd. at Algoma St.); contact the Soup Kitchen Coordinator to volunteer.

-The Current River Churches’ Food Cupboard is located at Refreshing Waters Community Church and people who need food can come on Tuesday mornings.
+The Current River Churches’ Food Cupboard is located at Refreshing Waters Community Church, 361 Hodder Ave. and people who need food can come on Tuesday mornings.
 Parishioners may donate food by placing it in the bucket at the top of the stairs at St. Stephen's.
 This food is presented on the 3rd Sunday of each month during the Offertory as a Reverse Offering.

 Mission to Seafarers

 Volunteers are needed to work at the Seafarers’ Centre at Keefer Terminal and drive the Mission’s van.
-Seafarers are helped to use the Internet, place phone calls, post letters, obtain a Bible and warm clothing and go to the shopping mall.
+Seafarers are helped to use the Internet, obtain a Bible and warm clothing and go to the shopping mall.
 Contact the Pastor if interested and visit www.missiontoseafarers.ca.

 Sacraments /Pastoral Care

 Baptism is by appointment with the clergy and it takes place during the Sunday Eucharist, unless there is a pastoral reason to do otherwise.
+A visit with the clergy is necessary.
 Godparents or sponsors must be baptized, but need not be Anglican.
-A visit with the clergy is necessary.
-A fee is not charged for baptism.
+A fee is not charged for Baptism.

 For people with wheat allergies, gluten-free wafers are available.
-If you would like to receive communion with gluten-free bread, please speak to the sidesperson prior to the Eucharist beginning.
+If you would like to receive communion with gluten-free bread, please speak to the Sidesperson before the Eucharist starts.

-Confirmation preparation is in two parts.
-The first part is a completion of a Learning Guide, done as self-study but with assistance.
-The second part is 12 weeks of classes, that includes preparation of a worship service and a short paper on what you believe and why you believe it.
+Confirmation preparation is in 2 parts.
+The 1st part is a completion of a Learning Guide, done as self-study but with assistance.
+The 2nd part is a 12 week course, that includes preparation of a worship service and a short paper on what you believe and why you believe it.
 Contact the Pastor if interested in being Confirmed.

-St. Stephen's supports couples who are making a public commitment of their commitment to each other and asking for God's blessing on their relationship.
+St. Stephen's supports couples who are making a public commitment to each other and asking for God's blessing on their relationship.
 See Wedding - Couple Information for details on the wedding service, marriage preparation, etc.

 Anointing with oil or unction is a sacrament of the church.
 The Bishop blesses oil on Maundy Thursday at the Cathedral and it is distributed to parishes in the Diocese.
 The purpose of anointing a person is for healing: physical, mental or emotional.
 If you would like this sacrament, please contact the clergy.